-- 3.3.1 For each component, the e-Prospectus specifies which practicals are included, the nature and scope of the student's workload for these practicals and whether participation in them is a condition of entry to the examination for the component.
-The Board of Examiners may grant a student exemption from a practical, in which case the Board may choose to apply alternative conditions. - 3.3.2 Appendix 1 to these regulations, as well as the e-Prospectus, specifies the scope and study load of the final assignment/thesis/final report, and the requirements that the final assignment/thesis/final report must meet.
+- 3.3.1 For each component, the Prospectus specifies which practicals are included, the nature and scope of the student's workload for these practicals and whether participation in them is a condition of admission to (other parts of) the examination.
+The Board of Examiners may grant a student exemption from a practical, in which case the Board may choose to apply alternative conditions. - 3.3.2 Appendix 1 to these regulations, as well as the Prospectus, specifies the scope and study load of the final assignment/thesis/final report, including the requirements that the final assignment/thesis/final report must meet.

-Article 3.4 Allocation to components
+Article 3.4 Allocation to examinations and components in semester 1 (registration in uSis)